FE-BE-Microdegrees/Subjects/Programming-Basics/Topics/Data-Types/README.md

 ## Type Coercion

 Type coercion is the process of converting a value from one data type to another implicitly.
+This means that type coercion happens automatically without us having to do it ourselves.
 In Javascript, type coercion occurs when an operator is used with operands of different data types.
-For example, the `+` operator can be used to add two numbers together, but it can also be used to concatenate two strings together.
+For example, the + operator can be used to add two numbers, but it can also be used to concatenate two strings.

 ```javascript
 let x = 5; // number